Xonesix/paradigm_prolog_project/devlog.md

 ## 1:13PM
 - I think i figured out some moves but I don't know how to apply this into the maze...

+## 1:50 PM
+- I added a move code with directions left, right, up, and down.
+Just trying to understand how movement will work in a 2D grid.

+- Using coord(R, C) to represent positions.
+Looks readable.

+- I think my first bug is that there's no way to check if we're inside the bounds of the maze.

+- Also not sure how I'm supposed to access the maze.
+Right now it's not even passed as a parameter, so not testable.

+## 2:10
+- Added a basic cell/3 function that takes the Map, a coordinate, and returns the value at that position.

+Map will be represented as a list of lists (row major).

+Tried writing cell(M, coord(R,C), V) using nth0.
+It throws an error when the index is out of bounds.

+I need to write a bounds checker too.
+Otherwise Prolog just fails silently or crashes.

+## 2:25 PM
+- Added in_bounds/2.
+It checks that the row and column are within the list bounds.

+- Tested with some dummy maps; it seems to work.

+- Next: Need to combine move/3, in_bounds/2, and cell/3 to make a safe_move/4 that only lets you move into valid non-wall tiles.

+- After that, maybe a simulate function that goes through a list of actions?